Honey bee swarms, dealing with honey bee nests in your home

 Please take a look at our video of a small honey bee swarm being walked into a hive

-Sometimes a swarm of honey bees will establish a new colony within a building, this can be someone's home, or other equally unsuitable place!
+Sometimes a swarm of honey bees will establish a new colony within a building; this can be someone's home or another equally unsuitable place!

 If you have a swarm arrive and get into an awkward place, please give it a day or so before taking action, often they will decide to move on.